burdyga/footerico/README.md

 ## What it does

-Footerico turns curated SVG brand marks into styled PNGs:
+Footerico turns curated SVG brand logos into styled PNG icons:

 - ~90 brands (social networks, messengers, files, and more)
 - 28 styles (flat, circle / rounded / square, border variants, brand colors and mono)